jrockway/json-logs/README.md

 `-p` Will ensure that if a named field is present, it will appear immediately after the message.

-`-h` Will highlight the named field in a different color. `-h error` is nice for locating errors at a glance.
+`-H` Will highlight the named field in a different color. `-H error` is nice for locating errors at a glance.

 ## Filtering